 "The Brenham, Kansas, pallasite is particularily susceptible to lawrencite disease.
 It is distressing to see a beautiful slab of the Brenham pallasite, its network of nickel-iron surrounding yellow-green olivine crystals, slowly disintegrating.
 When the iron is attacked, the enclosed olivine loosens and drops out of the meteorite.
 Eventually, the iron network rusts through, fracturing the meteorite into smaller pieces."

-We DO NOT recommend Brahin pallasites, Brenham pallasites or Admire pallasites!
+We DO NOT recommend Brahin pallasites, Brenham pallasites, Admire pallasites or Sericho (Habaswein) pallasites!
 Fortunately there are a number of very stable, very beautiful pallasites available.
 The high quality pallasites sell for about thirty times the amount of the "rusters", but as common sense dictates, you get what you pay for.
 Imilac, Esquel and Seymchan are known for their stability and beauty and they command significantly higher prices than the "rusters".
 If you are going to invest your hard earned money in a Pallasite we recommend investing in one that won't rust away!

 Arizona Skies Meteorites

 WE BUY METEORITES and WE BUY FOSSILS!
 Please let us know if you have a meteorite or high quality fossil that you want to sell and we will let you know whether we would be interested in purchasing them from you.
 Thanks for visiting our site.